Shashankss1205/Shashankss1205.github.io/README.md

 https://drive.google.com/file/d/10-CBmSMJ6U7dN9xmq7xhX4zK7BwV6Wd6/view?usp=share_link   video link of the project

 There's a pdf named "Introducing TechnoRento" for the basic tech stack and intro of the website in the repsository.

+sorry for keeping all files in the main page of the repository .
+I didn't have much information regarding GITHUB before this event.